Skip to main content

 Advising

 Upon entry into the program, each student may choose a faculty adviser based on the area of specialization.
 At any point, a student may change advisers should another faculty member prove more suitable for their program.
 Occasionally, students will have two co-advisers.
-The faculty advisor participates in a student’s second-year review, chairs the examining committee for the general examinations, works with the student in formulating a prospectus, and directs the writing of the dissertation.
+The faculty advisor meets regularly with the student, chairs the examining committee for the general examinations, works with the student in formulating a prospectus, and directs the writing of the dissertation.

-During their first two years in the program, students are required to choose two additional faculty members in the CSR, in consultation with their primary adviser, to serve as members of their advising team.
+During their first two years in the program, students are required to choose two additional faculty members in the Committee on the Study of Religion (CSR), in consultation with their primary adviser, to serve as members of their advising team.
 At least one of those faculty members should be outside of the student’s primary area of interest.
 G1 and G2 students are expected to meet at least once during the year with their advising team as a group.

 General Examinations